SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Inheritance.rst

 to override *any* inherited property, regardless of whether the inherited property is implemented as a stored or computed property at source.
-The stored or computed nature of an inherited property is not known by a subclass --- it only knows that the inherited property has a certain name and type.
+The stored or computed nature of an inherited property isn't known by a subclass --- it only knows that the inherited property has a certain name and type.
 You must always state both the name and the type of the property you are overriding, to enable the compiler to check that your override matches